-The District has constructed water distribution, wastewater collection, storm drainage and paving facilities to serve 1,339 single-family residential lots.
-See "THE DISTRICT-Status of Development."
-See "THE DISTRICT- Land Use."
+The District has constructed water distribution, wastewater collection, storm drainage and paving facilities to serve 1,426 single-family residential lots.
+In addition, construction for 105 single-family residential lots is underway on approximately 37 acres with completion expected in the third quarter of 2025.
+See "THE DISTRICT-Land Use" and "-Status of Development."